jambonz/jambonz-infrastructure/README.md

 # jambonz infrastructure

-This repository contains [packer](packer.io) and [terraform](terraform.io) scripts for deploying ja,mbonz on AWS.
+This repository contains [packer](packer.io) and [terraform](terraform.io) scripts for deploying jambonz on AWS hosted infrastructure.
 Packer scripts build the necessary AMIs, and terraform scripts create the full AWS infrastructure using those AMIs.

 There are 3 different deployment alternatives: